Thursday, July 31, 2008

 I would love to take a minute and wax rhapsodic about NYC, the Village, Murray's, etc., but there's cheese waiting.
 Suffice to say the City gives me energy, and Murray's gives me inspiration.
 The old shop was the size that RCC is now.
 You came in, you turned sideways to pass those before you, you waited.
 And it was always worth the wait.
 Now it's the same, but with the eye-widening addition of a glass-walled classroom looming above the sales floor, and the "oh, I wanna see!" cave-teaser below the sidewalk.
 So the next morning I was confronted with delicious cheese and daunting chemistry.
 Being a former English major, I was expecting some high school level "food science" rather than full-on biochemistry.
 But I dug in because I *like* these teachers!
 Anyone who can make Proteolysis fun gets my vote--yes, that graphic says "variable matrix for biochemical aspects of cheesemaking and affinage."
 People, these women (Taylor, Liz & Zoe) made me understand cheese from the inside out!
 Thanks Ladies!
 Oh, and we made ricotta in class.
 Pretty cool.
 And tasty with honey.
 So, for the next umpteen hours we discussed chemistry, politics, history, religion, animal husbandry and economics.
 If I had a to sum up cheese in a term that had nothing to do with gastronomy, I would say, "Resource Management."
 Breakfast?
 Vermont Butter and Cheese Crottin, Jasper Hill Farms Ayreshire, Jasper Hill Farms Winnemere, Pecorino Ginepro, Hoch Ybrig.

-lunch.
+Then we took a break for lunch.
 Here I have to comment on the diversity of the Murray's BootCampers: a CPA, a freelance writer, a gourmet educator, a chef, dairy farmers and various aspiring entrepreneurs.
 All were equally cult-like in their interest in cheese.
 What a great group to learn alongside!
 At lunch just six of our 20 peeled off for "August"--a lovely, tiny French (Alsatian?) bistro two blocks down.
 The kitchen was smaller than mine (10x10) mirrored by a cold station where the cook, if he wasn't careful, would burn his arm hair off in the pizza oven.
 The beauty of this place was a four-way tie: service, wine lovers' by-the-glass list, decadent brunch menu & atrium.
 Our group ended up ordering salads (only because we were so full of cheese), and then eventually extra sides of bacon and homemade chorizo because we could.
 Then back to Murrays for more cheese tasting and (yay!) the cave tours.

 Saturday night was spent drinking whiskey (Scotland Yard) and eating enchanting Malaysian food with my new friend Marissa, then closing down Babbo's with ever-flowing Fruilian Amaro and cheese-curious bartenders.
 We spent Sunday sampling MORE cheese, then had a cheese pairing competition with wine vs. beer.
 On the docket?
 Vermont Butter & Cheese Coupole (now in at RCC), Langres, Pecorino Foja de Noce, Extra-Aged Mimolette, Jasper Hill Bayley Hazan Blue, all pitted against Muscadet, Riesling, Torrete, Champagne, Madeira, Montborgeau Chardonnay, followed by Bahnhof Weisse, Kriek Lambic, Ommegang Hennepin, Chocarrubica, and Eggenburg Samichlaus.
 I'm starting to get embarrassed at my gluttony here but it gets much worse (or better, actually).